metacpan/metacpan-cpan-extracted/distros/L/Locale-Unicode-Data/README.md

 This is set to true by default, upon object instantiation.

+## extend\_timezones\_cities

+    my $bool = $cldr->extend_timezones_cities;
+    $cldr->extend_timezones_cities(0); # off
+    $cldr->extend_timezones_cities(1); # on

+Sets or gets the boolean value used to specify whether you want to use the time zones cities extended data, if any were added, or not.

+To add the time zones cities extended data, see the Unicode CLDR SQLite database script option `--extended-timezones-cities`

+Normally, this SQLite database comes by default with an extended set of time zones cities data for 421 time zones and their main city across 88 locales, courtesy of the GeoNames database, and online work the author of this distribution has performed.

+See also the method [timezone\_city](#timezone_city) and [timezones\_cities](#timezones_cities)

+This is set to true by default, upon object instantiation.

 ## error

 Used as a mutator, this sets and [exception object](https://metacpan.org/pod/Locale%3A%3AUnicode%3A%3AException) and returns an `Locale::Unicode::NullObject` in object context (such as when chaining), or `undef` in scalar context, or an empty list in list context.